Montipora Coral Care – A Complete Guide

 As new water is circulated throughout the aquarium, nutrients are used for skeletal growth.
 This depletes nutrients, which can only be added through new water or through dosing; in order to minimalize maintenance and to increase daily stability, it is simpler and more effective to dose.

 Because of this need to dose, many hobbyists equip an auto-doser to their system.
-These can be costly at first, but they will add the exact amount of product needed to maintain ideal levels and eliminate the need for additional upkeep.
+These is costly at first, but they will add the exact amount of product needed to maintain ideal levels and eliminate the need for additional upkeep.

 Editor’s Choice!